-Mocktails, or non-alcoholic cocktails, are beverages that look and often taste like regular cocktails, but without the alcohol.
-It’s easier to make mocktails than to, say, mimic the taste and mouthfeel of meat and dairy.
-Take the famous cocktail, the Moscow Mule, which consists of vodka, soda, lime, and ginger.
-Given that vodka is defined by US Law as a distilled liquid “without distinctive character, aroma, taste, or color” (in case you don’t have the entire legal code memorized, you can find the relevant passage in Title 27, Section 5.22), you could pretty much replace the vodka with filtered tap water, and no non-taster would even know it.
+Mocktails, or nonalcoholic cocktails, are beverages that look and often taste like regular cocktails, but without the alcohol.
+In many situations, you can just leave out the alcohol; or sometimes, you might want to replace it with a healthier liquid.
+Take the classic cocktail, the Moscow mule, which consists of vodka, soda, lime, and ginger.
+Given that vodka is defined by US law as a distilled liquid “without distinctive character, aroma, taste, or color” (in case you don’t have the entire legal code memorized, you can find the relevant passage in Title 27, Section 5.22), you could pretty much replace the vodka with filtered tap water, and no one looking at the drink would be the wiser.

 If you know the recipe for a cocktail and can get the garnishes right, you can create a drink that will fool, if not the drinker, then everyone around them.
 But instead of drinking a beverage that increases your odds of getting high blood pressure, cancer, depression, anxiety, and liver disease, you can enjoy a beverage that’s actually good for you.

-Often, the look and the pageantry of the mocktail adds to the fun of an occasion.
-Think of the little umbrellas that often accompany tropical drinks like Piña Coladas and Margaritas.
-The inclusion of certain fruits and garnishes can locate the drink in a particular place and season, for example, where pineapples grow or summertime when watermelons are in season.
-You can create mocktails specifically for brunches, for summer-themed or tiki parties, and for particular holidays.
-There are even hot mocktails that pair well with winter gatherings and parties.
+Often, the look and the pageantry of cocktails add to the fun of an occasion.
+Think of the little umbrellas that often accompany tropical drinks like piña coladas and margaritas.
+The inclusion of certain fruits and garnishes can locate the drink in a particular place and season, for example, where pineapples grow or in the summertime, when watermelons are in season.
+But you can get the same festive impact with a mocktail, too.
+You can create cold mocktails specifically for brunches, summer-themed or tiki get-togethers, and birthday parties.
+There are even hot winter mocktails that pair particularly well with holiday gatherings and dinners.

-Mocktails have many benefits compared to cocktails.
+Mocktails have many benefits compared to alcoholic cocktails.
 You can enjoy them without getting intoxicated, for one thing.
-No need for a designated driver after downing half a pitcher of virgin Sangria.
-And even if you don’t need to drive or operate heavy machinery right afterward, a mocktail will enable you to avoid the cognitive impairment that could say, have you create really long, run-on sentences in your blog posts that lots of readers wouldn’t appreciate, and might even complain about in the comments (if you know what I mean).
+No need for a designated driver after downing half a pitcher of virgin sangria.
+And even if you don’t need to drive or operate heavy machinery right afterward, a nonalcoholic drink will enable you to avoid the cognitive impairment that could, say, have you create really long run-on sentences in your blog posts that lots of readers wouldn’t appreciate, and might even complain about in the comments (if you know what I mean).

-Mocktails are generally much healthier than their alcoholic counterparts.
-We know that consumption of alcohol contributes to a number of chronic diseases, including neuropsychiatric disorders, gout, certain types of stroke, hypertension, cirrhosis of the liver, pancreatitis, and several common cancers.
+Mocktails are generally much healthier than their alcoholic counterparts (although it depends on what you put in them), mainly because they don’t include alcohol!
+Evidence shows that the consumption of alcohol contributes to a number of chronic diseases, including depression and anxiety, gout, certain types of stroke, hypertension, cirrhosis of the liver, pancreatitis, and several common cancers.

 When you swap out cocktails for mocktails, you lose the alcohol, which is a good thing from a health perspective.
-But you may gain a lot of sugar, especially if you order your drink from a bar or restaurant, where hyper-palatability means repeat business.
+But you may gain a lot of sugar and natural or artificial flavorings, especially if you order your drink from a bar or restaurant, where hyper-palatability means repeat business.

 Which raises the question: why have a mocktail at all?
 After all, we know that plain water is one of the healthiest beverages.
-It’s hydrating, it’ makes up 60% of our bodies, and it’s zero calories.
+It’s hydrating.
+It makes up 60% of our bodies, and it has zero calories.
 Why bother with mocktails?
-In many ways, it’s the same question that health-conscious vegans sometimes ask about plant-based meat and dairy substitutes.

-The answer is, for some people, mocktails may also be better than not drinking at all, or just ordering a plain glass of water or seltzer.
-Humans are very social creatures, which means we notice how others in our “tribe” are behaving similarly or differently from ourselves.
-If all your friends are clinking their Cosmopolitans to toast the newest Bachelor episode, and you’ve got a glass of water, both you and they might feel a bit odd about it.
-A Cosmo mocktail, in which the bartender swaps the vodka for club soda, lets you feel included while allowing you to say no to alcohol.
+Humans are very social creatures, which means we notice how others in our “tribe” are behaving similarly or differently from us.
+If all your friends are clinking their cosmopolitan cocktails to toast the newest Bachelor episode, and you’ve got a glass of water, both you and they might feel a bit odd about it.
+(Some cultures and military branches are even superstitious about toasting with plain water.)
+However, ordering a cosmo mocktail, in which the bartender swaps the vodka for club soda, lets you feel included while allowing you to still say no to alcohol.

-3. They’re Safe for Children and Pregnant Women
+3. They’re Safe for Children, and You Can Drink Mocktails While Pregnant.

-Mocktails are generally safe for pregnant women, as long as they don’t replace water on a regular basis.
-They’re also kid-friendly, especially the sweet and festive ones.
-Although, you do want to be careful about introducing children to drinking culture through colorful drinks topped with toys — the way candy cigarettes were a nicotine-free way to get kids to relate positively to smoking.
+Alcoholic mixed drinks are not safe for children or pregnant women.
+But without the inclusion of alcohol, mocktails generally are — as long as they don’t replace plain water on a regular basis.
+There are also plenty of kid-friendly mocktails, especially the sweet and festive ones.
+Given their potential for high-sugar content, especially if you order one at a restaurant, we suggest that these be reserved for only very special occasions or that you stick with homemade, where you can control the ingredients.
+It’s also important to be careful about introducing children to drinking culture through colorful drinks topped with toys (the way candy cigarettes were a nicotine-free way to get kids to relate positively to smoking), so parental discretion is advised.

-4. They May be Beneficial for Recovering Alcoholics
+4. Zero Proof Drinks May be Beneficial for Recovering Alcoholics.

 There are arguments, both pro and con, on the usefulness of mocktails for those in recovery from alcohol dependence and addiction.
 On the one hand, the drinks don’t contain alcohol.
 On the other hand, they may be gateways to environments where a lot of drinking is going on, and where getting buzzed or totally drunk is normalized or even celebrated.
 What’s more, alcoholics can respond to virgin drinks with a placebo effect, essentially getting drunk on the perception of alcohol.

-The bottom line is that if you’re in recovery from alcohol addiction, it’s probably best to steer clear of settings where alcohol is being celebrated.
+The bottom line is that if you’re in recovery from alcohol addiction, it may be best to steer clear of settings where alcohol is celebrated in order to protect your sobriety.

 Healthy Mocktail Ingredients

 As with practically any food or drink, the healthiest and best ones are those you make at home.
-If you’re the creator, you get to impose your own standard of quality control over ingredients.
-You can keep the processed sugars down or out, and instead use fruits, fruit purees, and exciting flavors like fresh ginger and cinnamon.
+If you’re the mixologist for the evening, you get to impose your own standard of quality control over ingredients.
+You can eliminate processed sugars and instead use fruits, fruit purees, and exciting (and heath-promoting) flavors like fresh ginger and cinnamon.

-In addition to plain old water, you can make mocktails from seltzer, club soda (you can make your own with the SodaStream!), unsweetened tonic water, freshly squeezed juices, kombucha (which technically does have a small amount of alcohol), and iced fruit teas.
-In mocktails that typically include cream or other dairy products, like White Russians or Irish Coffee, you can substitute plant milks and creams.
+Mocktail bases can start with seltzer, club soda (make your own with the SodaStream!), unsweetened tonic water, freshly squeezed juices, kombucha (which technically does have a small amount of alcohol), and iced fruit teas.
+In cocktails that typically include cream or other dairy products, like White Russians or Irish coffee, substitute plant milk and vegan cream.

-A lot of the charm of the cocktail comes from the presentation.
-In addition to the umbrella, the fancy straw, the large ice cube, the salt rim, or the distinctive glass or mug, you can make your mocktails special through plant-based garnishes.
-These can include:
+A lot of the charm of the zero-proof cocktail comes from its presentation: In addition to the umbrella, the fancy straw, the large ice cube, the salt rim, or the distinctive glass or mug, you can make your mocktails special with plant-based garnishes.

 - Cherries (not maraschino)